keylow39/ffxi/Home.md

 A: Shut down the program, restart it and re-hit the start button.

+**Q: Why is the program not targeting mobs correctly or not at all?

+A: Try turning off the in-game auto target feature and see if that fixes the problem.

 **Q: Can you please add feature X?**

 A: If the feature you request is in line with the goals of the program of course but adding additional features will take some time.